When you think of pop-culture depictions of Egypt, what comes to mind?

 - Darkstalkers: Justified because the story is based on classic monsters and creatures from folklore and mythology.
 The Egyptian character, Anakaris, is thus an Egyptian mummy.

 - Overwatch: The Amari family are a mother-daughter pair from Egypt, with their home stage called "the Temple of Anubis", showcasing an Egyptian temple 20 Minutes into the Future (albeit, it's demonstrated to only be one location in Egypt—but still the main one for the game).
-The first character introduced, Pharah, has absolutely no Islamic references about her whatsoever.
-Even her voice actress is an American doing a very non-Arabic accent, and her alternate costumes are very heavily based on either Egyptian Mythology or Native American culture (the latter being the other side of her parentage).
-The second character, Ana, is voiced by a real-life Egyptian woman that speaks Arabic, but beyond that also lacks any Islamic influences.
+The first character introduced, Pharah, has absolutely no contemporary Egyptian references about her whatsoever.
+Even her voice actress is an American doing a very non-Arabic accent, and her alternate costumes are very heavily based on either Egyptian Mythology or northwestern First Nations culture (the latter being the other side of her parentage).
+The second character, Ana, is voiced by a real-life Egyptian woman that speaks Arabic and most of her outfits include a hijab, implying she is Muslim.

 - Street Fighter:

 - Street Fighter III: In Second Impact, the home stages of the brothers Urien and Gill are in Egypt, with the former's located in the desert surrounded by Ancient Egyptian ruins and a sphinx, and the latter's located inside an ancient tomb or pyramid.